wp-plugins/pmpro-mailchimp/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 1.0.7 =
+* ENHANCEMENT: Mailing Lists section of edit profile page doesn't show up if there are no lists set for "opt-in lists".
+* BUG: Not showing the "additional lists" options on the review page when using PayPal Express/Standard/etc. (Thanks, Christopher Souser)
+* BUG: Fixed some warnings.

 = 1.0.6 =
 * BUG: Avoiding warnings when unsubscribing.
 (Thanks, Adam Shaw)